decal/pathgro/README.md

 `pathgro` takes a brief list of path strings as input and "grows" them into much larger sets.
 It is a tool that freely commingles pathname pieces to generate new omnifarious string mappings.
-It is designed to maximize attack surface coverage when testing software components that take pathnames as input, ie. "dirbusting."
+It is designed to maximize attack surface coverage when testing software components that take pathnames as input; the technique referred to as "dirbusting" as implemented by [dirb](https://dirb.sf.net "DIRB is a Web Content Scanner.
+It looks for existing and/or hidden Web Objects.
+It basically works by launching a dictionary based attack against a web server and analyzing the response.") is a good example of such testing which stands to benefit.
-It is a set of [GNU Guile](https://gnu.org/software/guile "GNU's programming and extension language") modules with a command-line interface.
+`pathgro` has been coded as a set of [GNU Guile](https://gnu.org/software/guile "GNU's programming and extension language") modules that are wrapped in a command-line interface script.

 ## Examples